sPHENIX-Collaboration/analysis/pi0-vn/AnalyzePi0s_Final/src/README.txt

 INSTRUCTIONS ON USING AnalyzePi0.cpp:
-The way I use this macroo is as follows-
+The way I use this macro is as follows-
 1) Load in the root file of cuts you want to analyze in the variable 'globalFileName' at the beginning of the macro.
 --It is set up such that as you change the root file name generated from FillHists, the name of the root file gets decomposed into what cuts are used.
 -----The macro then knows automatically what cuts to print out to the invariant mass histograms, the 4 additional plots of analysis (signal yield, yield error, gauss mean, and gauss sigma) as well as what cuts to print out to the global tracking of histograms in the CSV file and the global tracking of fit tuning parameters in the additional CSV file

 2)After globalFileName, there are 3 booleans that are set up to be used:
 CreateSignalandGaussParPlots:
 ---This is for after analyzing 12 histograms from a root file for a set of cuts, you set this boolean to true and re run the code, which then outputs all 4 plots specified above from text files with information needed to output this.
+No other manual changes need to be made at this point since text files automatically are named after the set of cuts.

 globalSetFitManual:
 Looking in the function PerformFitting(), you will see: